domeru369/cyclistic-bike-share/README.md

 ### Ridership Analysis:

 * Membership Breakdown: There are significantly more annual members (1,989,549 rides) than casual riders (1,264,033 rides).
 This indicates a healthy ridership base, but there's an opportunity to attract more casual riders to become annual members.
 * Ride Length: Interestingly, casual riders have a longer average ride length (38 minutes) compared to annual members (15.27 minutes).
-This suggests casual riders might be using the bikes for leisure or longer commutes, while annual members might be using them for shorter trips.
+This suggests casual riders might be using the bikes for leisure or longer commutes, while annual members might be using them for shorter trips to work or school
 * Bike Type: Docked bikes are the most popular choice for both member types, while classic bikes are the least used.
 This suggests convenience and ease of use are crucial factors for riders.